-For the cell phone conversation scene between Neo and Morpheus in the MetaCortex office Keanu Reeves actually climbed up the window, which was 34 floors up, without a stuntman.
-Keanu is one of a handful of action stars who generally opt to do their own stunts, but he does occasionally allow a stunt double.
+For the cell phone conversation scene between Neo and Morpheus in the MetaCortex office, Keanu Reeves actually climbed out the window.
+The scene took place 34 floors up, without a stuntman, which was incredibly dangerous.

 In The Matrix Revolutions, many of the "raindrops" in the final fight between Neo and Smith are actually single lines of Matrix code, similar to those on displays seen in the "real world" throughout the trilogy.

 This subtle effect was added to imply the Matrix was beginning to destabilize.
 The visual trick was easily seen on IMAX and at larger movie theaters, but can be seen on smaller televisions as banded rain that seems to "jump" like static during close-ups of the fight scenes.